 Once your infestation has been assessed, digging into the removal step can quickly reveal the value of an expert remediation team.
 Unfortunately, mold is extremely resilient.
 Cleaning often demands more than a spray-and-wipe solution.
 Even when visible mold is eliminated, it can grow back again and again from microscopic colonies, creating more frustration and damage along the way.
 To remediate mold and restore healthy, EPA-accepted levels of air quality, will often require a deep, multipronged approach to cleansing.
 The removal step of a remediation plan may look something like this:

-- Problem Spots: to begin removal, potential origination points must be addressed, or else the whole process can be a messy waste of time.
+- Problem Spots: to begin removal, potential origination points must be addressed, or the whole process can be messy.
 Leaky pipes, flooding basements, or any other source of unwanted moisture should be reduced or eliminated when possible.

 - Subdue Dust: although counterintuitive, misting or dampening dusty surfaces may limit debris from traveling through the air and stirring up more mold spores.